 Though a small element of the entire user experience, image sizes matter a lot on social media.
 The wrong image dimensions can result in ill-fitting or cropped content.
-Worse still, the target platform might reject your carefully-edited images if they’re not optimised for size.
+Worse still, the target platform might reject your carefully-edited images if they’re not optimized for size.

 In this post, we’ve compiled a Twitter image size cheat sheet with updated information for 2021.
-The guide covers all of the following and you can jump straight to the section you find relevant:
+The guide covers all the following and you can jump straight to the section you find relevant:

 - Profile, header, and tweet image sizes

 - Twitter ad image size

 The Ultimate Twitter Image Size Guide for 2021:

 Free Social Media Image Resizer Tool